 Needless to say, this political climate has created an era of nationwide stress, especially as some folks who voted for this president are realizing they, too, are at risk of losing rights they thought were protected.

-While it would be perfect if we could all take a collective chill-pill and speak about the tomfoolery of this political climate in a calm, collected manner, it will never be that easy.
-No matter how easy we—those who are more concerned with social justice and civil rights than guns and protecting millionaires—wish it was to tell the regime that we would really like to be heard, respected, and protected, we have to find other ways to move through this political climate without succumbing to the stress.
+While it would be perfect if we could all take a collective chill pill and speak about the tomfoolery of this political climate in a calm, collected manner, it will never be that easy.
+No matter how easy we — those more concerned with social justice and civil rights than guns and protecting millionaires — wish it was to tell the regime we’d really just like to be heard, respected, and protected, we have to find other ways to move through this political climate without succumbing to the stress.

 There are many ways for us to work on handling the stresses of this terrible regime.
 I have put together 7 of those ways here in hopes that they may help you continue to survive and continue to work toward radical self love.
 Think of this as the “5 Stages of Grief” or the “12 Steps to Recovery” for the current presidential era.

 Laughing (with community)